 Food & Culture Highlights

-Food in Sunset Boat Cruise with Wine in Lisbon USD 33 reflects regional produce and neighbourhood traditions.
+Food in Evening dinner on Chao Phraya cruise USD 61 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.